amal910/amal910/README.md

 I'm obsessed with Javascript 😚

-- 🔭 I’m currently working on Angular and also Flutter 😜
+- 🔭 I’m currently working on Angular and also Ionic 😜
 - 🌱 I’m currently learning about Product building and Synchronized Design Developement
 - 👯 I’m looking to collaborate on Javascript 🤷‍♂️
 - 🤔 I’m looking for help with Product building and Database structuring